aaronkollasch/jupyter-remote/jupyter_remote_tips.rst

 nbsignatures.db
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If jupyter hangs when opening notebooks for the first time in any session, and the console shows error messages such as:
+If Jupyter hangs when opening notebooks for the first time in any session, and the console shows error messages such as:

 .. code-block::